nvfp/mykit/docs/tree/7 - Changelog.md

 - 10.0.0 (Sep 1, 2023):
+    - Warning:
+        - Since `myprog` was released, `mykit` shouldn't implicitly install other libraries like `numpy`, `numba`, etc. (users need to install them as listed in `requirements.txt` by themselves) because `myprog` aims for zero dependencies.
     - Breaking changes:
         - Improvement: use `round` instead of `int` in `color.interpolate_color`
         - Starting with this version, the entire test suite will gradually be put side by side with the source to make the development process easier.